tweag/ghc/README.md

 * `a -->.(p) b` for functions of multiplicity `p :: Multiplicity`.
 This type is defined in `GHC.Types`.

 The syntax is not final and subject to change.
+The last type is highly experimental and expected to break in many cases.

 GADT constructors can use the unrestricted `->` and linear `->.` arrows.